tylercollier/dev-dictionary/README.md

 # Dev Dictionary

+## TL;DR

+If you are considering taking on this challenge, you'll be writing some code to fetch data and feeding it to pre-built components.

+## L;R

 This is an experimental project by [Phoenix ReactJS](https://www.meetup.com/Phoenix-ReactJS) (see [this event](https://www.meetup.com/Phoenix-ReactJS/events/237844776/)).
 The idea is to provide a simple app idea and shell, have multiple people implement it (wire it up to fetch data, etc), and share our different strategies for doing so.

 The actual app idea (Dev Dictionary) is a collection of developer terms and definitions from the community.
 It's by the (React) community and for the community.
 Thus it's intentional and good to have definitions geared a little more toward React developers than, say, desktop app programmers.
 Definitions should have more of a web perspective, compared to, say, a low level C++ programmer perspective.